 Part of this, at least for me, isn’t a Pollyanna attitude of trying to see the best in everyone, but rather a default setting of extreme distrust regarding those in power.
 Or as I’ve heard one history teacher say, “If you blindly trust your government, then your history teacher hasn’t done their job.”

 People in power often have reason to lie.
 I understand the whole national security/reasons of statecraft thing, but that’s a very slippery slope.
 And in my opinion, many recent presidents have slid down it gleefully, without any thought of consequences.
+Besides Biden, one of the most blatant recent offenders was a Republican, the one who saddled us with the so-called Patriot Act.

 This song was released in 1986, so it was written for the Reagan/Bush administration, although to careful readers of history, it might be more accurate to call it the Bush/Reagan presidency.
 (By the way, this isn’t a tinfoil hat conspiracy theory, either–it’s well documented that Reagan was sliding into mental confusion during his second term, and that Nancy Reagan’s astrologer basically ran the White House appointment schedule.
 Don’t take my word for it, though–do your own research.
 I’ve read books and many articles on the era, but it’s always possible to miss something.)